Anannanag/Anannanag/README.md

 - 👋 Hi, I’m @Anannanag
 - 👀 I’m interested in Matlab
 - 🌱 I’m currently learning data acqisition technique
-- 💞️ I’m looking to collaborate on Matlab programmer
+- 💞️ I’m looking to collaborate on peak detection on ECG
 - 📫 How to reach me on my email

 <!---